code-with-amitk/Code-examples/DS_Questions/Data_Structures/Graphs/Toplogical_Sort/Topological_sort_kahn_Algo.md

         |2|2|1|1|0|0|
          0 1 2 3 4 5

-2. Create an queue and enqueue all vertices with indegree=0
+2. Create an queue and enqueue all vertices with indegree=0.
+   Note: if none of nodes has indegree=0 that means graph has a cycle.
         |4 5|
          q

 3. Iterate through queue until empty.
 - pop top                      	//4